 We record inventory upon the transfer of title from our vendors.
 Inventory is stated at the lower of cost or market value and valued using first-in, first-out methodology.
-Angiomax bulk substance is classified as raw materials and its costs are determined using acquisition costs from our contract manufacturers.
+Angiomax and Cleviprex bulk substance is classified as raw materials and its costs are determined using acquisition costs from our contract manufacturers.
 We record work-in-progress costs of filling, finishing and packaging against specific product batches.
 We obtain all of our Angiomax bulk drug substance from Lonza Braine, S.A.
 Under the terms of our agreement with Lonza Braine, we provide forecasts of our annual needs for Angiomax bulk substance 18 months in advance.
 We also have a separate agreement with Ben Venue Laboratories, Inc. for the fill-finish of Angiomax drug product.
+We obtain all of our Cleviprex bulk drug substance from Johnson Matthey Pharma Services and also have a separate agreement with Hospira, Inc. for the fill-finish of Cleviprex drug product.

 We review inventory, including inventory purchase commitments, for slow moving or obsolete amounts based on expected revenues.
-As of December 31, 2007 we did not record an allowance for slow moving or obsolete amounts of inventory.
-In the future, if annual revenues are less than expected, we may be required to make allowances for excess or obsolete inventory.
+As of December 31, 2008, we have an inventory obsolescence reserve of \$0.5 million related to Cleviprex.
+If annual revenues are less than expected, we may be required to make additional allowances for excess or obsolete inventory in the future.